-One of the biggest challenges enterprises have faced in 2020 has been ensuring governance and security of data while rapidly scaling remote work capabilities.
+One of the biggest challenges enterprises faced in 2020 has been ensuring governance and security of data while rapidly scaling remote work capabilities.

 At a time when an increasing number of work machines are outside the watchful eyes of IT, maintaining strict protocols for the access and usage of data is critical.